sekwah41/Advanced-Portals/README.md

 - [Curseforge](https://www.curseforge.com/minecraft/bukkit-plugins/advanced-portals)
 - [GitHub (Source Code)](https://github.com/sekwah41/Advanced-Portals/releases)

+# Environment Configuration
+The `.env.example` file is used to specify environments like `spigot`, `legacyspigot`, `forge-1-18`, and `neoforge-1-21`.
+Copy this file and rename it to `.env`, then uncomment the environments you want to run locally.

+# Pre-commit Checks
+Pre-commit checks are configured in `.github/workflows/pre-commit-check.yaml`.
+The `pre-commit` tool is used for code consistency.
+If this is not run it will be automatically applied once pr's are merged so please do not make reformatting pr's or reformat any files you are working on heavily.

+# Release Process
+The release process is managed using `release-please` as configured in `.github/workflows/release-please.yml`.

+# Snapshot Builds
+Snapshot builds are defined in the workflow `.github/workflows/snapshots.yml`.

+# Code Formatting
+Code formatting is handled using `.clang-format` and `.clang-format-ignore` for ignored files.
+Though there seem some odd consistencies on different operating systems currently.

 # Contributing
 Please ensure that your commits are in the following style for PR's